Curse of 1940: New York Islanders

-The Rangers struggled for several years after World War II; after their 1950 Finals appearance they only made the playoffs six times in 17 seasons.
-In 1972, they reached the Stanley Cup Finals for the first time in 22 years but lost to the Boston Bruins, who were led by Bobby Orr and Phil Esposito.
+The Rangers struggled for several years after World War II; after their 1950 Final appearance they only made the playoffs six times in 17 seasons.
+In 1972, they reached the Stanley Cup Final for the first time in 22 years but lost to the Boston Bruins, who were led by Bobby Orr and Phil Esposito.
 The next season saw the founding of an expansion team playing on Long Island, the New York Islanders.
 In 1975, the Islanders qualified for the playoffs for the first time and met the Rangers in the best-of-three Preliminary Round.
 They shockingly defeated the Rangers two games to one, with J. P. Parisé scoring the series-winning goal in overtime in Game 3.
 The two teams squared off in the postseason again in the 1979 semifinals, a season in which the rapidly-improving Islanders finished with the best record in the league.
-However, in a stunning upset of their own, the Rangers downed the Islanders in six games to advance to the Stanley Cup Finals.
-They would lose in the Finals in five games to the Montreal Canadiens, who won their fourth Stanley Cup championship in a row.
+However, in a stunning upset of their own, the Rangers downed the Islanders in six games to advance to the Stanley Cup Final.
+They would lose in the Final in five games to the Montreal Canadiens, who won their fourth Stanley Cup championship in a row.